advocations/skype/Skype/WebSDK/docs/DownloadRunSamples.md

 ## Downloading and setting up the samples
 <a name="sectionSection0"> </a>

-You can either run the Microsoft Skype Web SDK samples against your private Skype for Business Server 2015 installation, or you can use the developer sandbox provided on the Metio.net server.
-The following instructions apply to setting up and using the samples against the Metio.net sandbox:
+You can run the Microsoft Skype Web SDK samples against your private Skype for Business Server 2015 installation.

 1. Download the samples files.
-The Microsoft Skype Web SDK samples are available on github in our GitHub [Skype Web SDK Samples](https://github.com/OfficeDev/skype-web-sdk-samples) directory.
+The Microsoft Skype Web SDK samples are available on github in our GitHub [Skype Web SDK Samples](https://github.com/OfficeDev/skype-docs/tree/master/Skype/WebSDK) directory.

 2. Copy the samples files to a local folder on your computer such as C:\Websites\SkypeWebSDKSamples.

+3. Go to the '..\Skype\WebSDK' folder on your computer, and run 'npm install'.

+4. Go to the '..\Skype\WebSDK\build' folder on your computer, and run 'Build-Samples.ps1'.
+(You can run 'Build-Samples.ps1 -watch' for live compilation)

+5. Start the project with IIS or your favorite web server, with '..\Skype\WebSDK' as the root of your project.

+6. Instructions to start project with IIS:
-3. Make sure that IIS is installed.
-To install IIS, go to  **Control Panel**, click  **Turn Windows features on and off**, then select  **IIS**.

-4. From  **Start**, run  **IIS Manager**.
+ 6.1.
+To install IIS, go to  **Control Panel**, click  **Turn Windows features on and off**, then select  **IIS** 6.2.
+From  **Start**, run  **IIS Manager**.
 Right-click on  **Sites**, choose  **Add Website**, and add a new website called SkypeWebSDKSamples.
-Set the location to the folder to which you copied the samples files.
+Set the location to the '..\Skype\WebSDK' on your computer.
 Stop  **Default Web Site**, then start  **SkypeWebSDKSamples**.

-5. Open your browser and go to http://localhost.
-You should see the "Skype Web SDK Samples Preview" website.
-(You might need to refresh your browser.)
+7. Open your browser in private mode and go to http://localhost.
+You should see the "Skype Web SDK Interactive Samples" website.

-6. Click  **Sign In**, select  **Developer Sandbox**, and use these credentials:

-    Domain: metio.net

-    Token: (Enter an OAuth token from [UCWA: Interactive Demo](https://ucwa.skype.com/login/explore).
-Copy the entire token including the word 'Bearer'.)
+8. Sign in using any one of the authentication modes from under the **Authentication** section on the left side menu, to start running the Samples.

 ## Samples in the download package
 <a name="sectionSection1"> </a>

-The Microsoft Skype Web SDK samples are available on github at [Skype Web SDK Samples](https://github.com/OfficeDev/skype-web-sdk-samples).
+The Microsoft Skype Web SDK samples are available on github at [Skype Web SDK Samples](https://github.com/OfficeDev/skype-docs/tree/master/Skype/WebSDK).

  >**Note**  To enable audio/video functionality, clients must install the Skype for Business Web App Plug-in.
 It is available for Windows and Mac computers from the following download locations: